m-triassi/cycl.io/README.md

 This Project is built on a React front end and communicates with a REST API running on Laravel.

+For Project management purposes Cycl.io, the project name, has been abbreviated to "CYC".
+You will find the format CYC-XX prepended to many issues in the repository.

 ## Purpose
 This Project was created in part to satisfy the requirements of SOEN 390: Software Engineering Team Design Project @ Concordia University